SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 For everyone to be on the same page, the process a developer should follow is:

-1. Use the [Azure calculator](https://azure.microsoft.com/en-au/pricing/calculator) - work out the monthly resource $ price
+1. Use the [Azure calculator](https://azure.microsoft.com/en-au/pricing/calculator) - Work out the monthly resource $ price
 2. Email the Spend Master with $ and a request to create resources in Azure, like the below:

 ::: email-template